Kristin Davis Honors ‘Sex And The City’ Anniversary With Touching Photo

-Sex and the City has turned 20 years old.
+Sex and the City has turned 20-years-old.
 The HBO comedy, which starred Sarah Jessica Parker, Kim Cattrall, Kristin Davis, and Cynthia Nixon as four New York City besties, made its debut on June 6, 1998.
-In honor of the SATC anniversary, Davis, who played Charlotte York on the show, posted a touching tribute to Instagram which showed the cast on the last day of filming in 2004.
+In honor of the SATC anniversary, Davis, who played Charlotte York on the show, posted a touching tribute on Instagram which showed the cast on the last day of filming in 2004.

 In the photo, series star Sarah Jessica Parker is seen wiping a tear from her eye and some of the crew members can be seen in the background.
-Davis captioned the photo with a sweet tribute to her former co-stars and crew, writing:
+Davis captioned the photo with a sweet tribute to her former co-stars and crew.

 “I guess today is the actual 20th Anniversary of the first airing of Sex and the City.
 I’ll post more pics, but I like this one of the last day we filmed the series because it shows the writers and crew.
 An incredible bunch of humans who are not acknowledged enough!
 And it shows how much the show mattered to us. @sarahjessicaparker and I cried like babies on the street.
 What we were all able to do together and the support from the fans around the world was beyond our wildest dreams.
-We are connected forever and I am so grateful ????#satc #satc20.”
+We are connected forever and I am so grateful????#satc #satc20.”

 The first #SATC movie debuted 10 years ago today!
 Our original review: https://t.co/1G0Eu37lbb pic.twitter.com/pEyvaQyYzs